JoseRoca/WinFBX/docs/String Management/CWSTR Class.md

 ## <a name="Operator[]"></a>Operator []

-Gets/sets the corresponding unicode integer representation of the character at the specified position.
+Gets or sets the corresponding unicode integer representation of the character at the specified position.
 Tne index parameter is zero based ((0 for the first character, 1 for the second, etc.).

 ```
 OPERATOR [] (BYVAL nIndex AS LONG) AS USHORT